vitiral/notes/leetcode/cheatsheet.md

       ... actually it seems to be the only way?
   - in a binary tree, node N can have following relatives:
     - U: the uncle of the node (grandparent's other child)
-    - G: the parent of the parent
+    - G: the grandparent (parent of the parent)
-    - B: the brother of the node
+    - B: the brother of the node (parent's other child)
     - P: the parent of the node
     - N: the node itself
     - L: the left child of the node